-For each semester thereafter \$1,500.00 Myers Briggs, Strong Interest Inventory and Strengths Quest assessments Motor Vehicle Registration and Parking Fee Required of all students who have not filed the appropriate waiver form by the 7th day of classes in the fall, and good for the academic year.
-If not filled out by then, the 7th day of classes for spring semester.
-Official Transcript To be paid before transcript is issued This is a per copy price.
-Students who request multiple copies in the same request will be charged \$10 each for 1st - 5th requested copy, \$5 for each additional requested copy.)
-Returning Student Advance Payments An advance payment of \$50 is required of all returning Westminster students and must be paid to the Business Office before July 1 each year the student intends to return in the fall semester.
-This Advance Payment will be applied to the next year's tuition charges, will confirm a student's pre-registration for the fall semester, and will acknowledge the student's acceptance of their financial aid award. \$50.00 Special Course Fee For materials, travel and accommodations, admission charges, labs, music, Education, etc., as specified in course announcements Varies Student Teaching Fee (per credit hour) \$35.00 Transcription of CLEP or AP Credit A per credit hour fee for all such credit reported to the Registrar before the end of the first semester as a full-time Westminster student \$25.00
+Myers Briggs, Strong Interest Inventory and Strengths Quest asses sments Varies Motor Vehicle Registration and Parking Fee Required of all students who have not filed the appropriate waiver form by the out by then, the 7 th day of classes for spring semester. ic year.
+If not filled \$50.00 Official Transcript To be paid before transcript is issued This is a per copy price. \$10.00 Returning Student Advance Payments An advance payment of \$50 is required of all returning Westminster students each year the student intends to return in the fall semester.
+This Advance Pay charges, will confirm a student's pre-registration for the fall semester, and wil ment will be applied to the next year's tuition financial aid award. \$50.00 Special Course Fee For materials, travel and accommodations, admission charges, labs, music, Education, etc., as specified in course announcements Varies Student Teaching Fee (per credit hour) \$35.00 Transcription of CLEP or AP Credit A per credit hour fee for all such credit reported to the Registrar before the end of the first semester as a full-time Westminster student \$25.00 Payment Policy 3 Week Online Refund Policy: Payment is due on or before the first day of class each semester.
+A payment plan is available if desired.
+The payment plan must be completed once each semester.
+Payments are for a term of five months Prior to First day of Class First day of Class 100% Refund All tuition except \$275 per course (July through November for the Fall semester and December through Class Day 2 and after No Refund completed once each semester.
+Payments are for a term of five months (July through November for the Fall semester and December through April for the Spring semester) and are available for enrollment through the MyWC student portal on the College website (www.westminster-mo.edu).
+Payment plans are available for enrollment through September 15 in the Fall or February 15 in the Spring.
+Enrollment fees are \$60 per semester.
+A student may not attend classes until all charges and fees are paid or a payment plan has been completed.